polyphony-chat/docs/SPECIFICATION.md

 !!! example "Potential abuse scenario"

-    A malicious home server can potentially request a federation token on behalf of one of its users, and use it to generate a session token on the user's behalf.
-This is a problem, as the malicious server can then impersonate the user on another server, as well as read unencrypted data (such as messages, in the context of a chat application) sent on the other server.
+    A malicious home server can potentially request a federation token on behalf of one of its users, and use it to generate a session token on the actor's behalf.
+This is a problem, as the malicious server can then impersonate the actor on another server, as well as read unencrypted data (such as messages, in the context of a chat application) sent on the other server.

 !!! abstract